-Certification to the IFA Standard is currently against v5.1 as of October, 2017.
+Certification to the IFA Standard is currently against version 6.
 Click here to download IFA Standard documents from the GLOBALG.A.P. website.

 In recent years, widely publicised food recalls as the result of food safety management failures within production systems have put buyers on alert regarding supplier assurance.
 Manufacturers and retailers are increasingly requiring GFSI-recognised certification of their suppliers.
 For fruit and vegetable producers supplying to the U.S., there is the additional requirement for compliance with Produce Safety regulation of the U.S. Food Safety Modernisation Act (FSMA).
 GLOBALG.A.P. certification helps achieve the required level of assurance and regulatory compliance at the inception of the supply chain by helping producers identify and reduce food safety risks through GAPs and HACCP based implementation.

 GLOBALG.A.P. certification is a straight forward process beginning with registration of the producer or producer group, which is followed by self-assessment against the applicable checklist for scope/ sub-scope and on site inspection.